LONGING AND FORGETTING

 Canada ― US ― Germany ― 2013-2016

-was created in collaboration with Profs Thecla Schiphorst and Philippe Pasquier during a residency at the School of Interactive Art and Technology, Simon Fraser University (Vancouver, CA).
-Originally commissioned as an interactive public artwork for the Surrey Urban Screen (Vancouver, 2013), Longing and Forgetting has had several presentations, including live performance, generative video projection (Generations, Vancouver, 2015) and real-time data visualization (Scores + Traces, New York, 2016).
+Created during a residency at the School of Interactive Art and Technology, Simon Fraser University (Vancouver, CA), the work is a collaboration with Dr Philippe Pasquier, a world leading expert in machine learning for ‘metacreation’, and Dr Thecla Schiphort, a pioneer of digital choreography who created Lifeforms Computer Choreographic System for Merce Cunningham, .
+Originally commissioned as an interactive public artwork for the Surrey Urban Screen (Vancouver, 2013), Longing and Forgetting has had several presentations, including live performance, generative video projection (Generations, Vancouver, 2015), real-time data visualization (Scores + Traces, New York, 2016) and an academic paper and performance for CHI 2017 (Denver), the premier international conference for the field of Human-Computer Interaction.

 As part of the Moving Stories research program at SIAT, Longing and Forgetting is an investigation of the relationships between artificial intelligence and machine learning with higher level meanings in aesthetic and kinesthetic gesture.